GDQuest/godot-steering-ai-framework/README.md

     # Calculate the desired acceleration.
     priority.calculate_steering(acceleration)

     # We add the discovered acceleration to our linear velocity.
-The toolkit does not limit
+The framework does not limit
     # velocity, just acceleration, so we clamp the result ourselves here.
     velocity = (velocity + Vector2(
                 acceleration.linear.x, acceleration.linear.y)